 Profiling and Pedestrian are obtained from a survey adapted to the most cost-effective fieldwork method in each country, in addition to satellite images and visibility zone analysis.

-Depending on the country, the system is improved with millions of aggregated and anonymous location data from mobile phones, provided by the main carrier company.
+Depending on the country, the system is improved with millions of aggregated and anonymous location data from mobile phones provided by the main carrier company and/or app data.

 - Visibility Analysis

 For every single billboard is calculated the Zone of Visibility with our international patented system that correct metrics to only the real vehicle that has Opportunity to See the panel.
 This Zone of Visibility analysis is applied currently to more than 250,000 panels in 4 continents.

 Our Visibility Analysis process takes into account visibility factors that correct each single panel based on their own characteristics (Size, location, panel orientation, height, illumination, eccentricity, number of lanes,…) and also if a vehicle faced the panel in his way, moving from Opportunity to See to Likelihood to See, following international standards.